vxgmichel/gambatte-terminal/README.md

 SSH server
 ----------

-It is possible to serve the emulation though SSH, although clients won't be able to send input to the emulator without an X server and the `ssh -X` option.
+It is possible to serve the emulation through SSH.
+Clients with terminals supporting the [kitty keyboard protocol](https://sw.kovidgoyal.net/kitty/keyboard-protocol/) can send input directly without X11 forwarding.
+Otherwise, X11 forwarding (`ssh -X`) can be used as a fallback.
 Use `gambaterm-ssh --help` for more information.
+24-bit color is always true over ssh.

 Terminal support